bidlako/psi_01/README.md

 # TCP Echo Server

 A basic multithreaded TCP echo server written in C. For each client connection, the server spawns a new thread to handle the client's request.
 The server reads lines from the client and sends back a response in the format: "You wrote {client message}".

 ## Building and Running

 ### Prerequisites

-- CMake (minimum version 3.10)
 - GCC or another C compiler

 ### Building